primd-os/MissileMayhem/README.md

 * Current modes are Normal, King of the Hill, and Capture the Flag
 * Normal
-  * In normal mode you destroy the blocks behind every other teams base to win
+  * In normal mode you destroy the blocks behind every other team's base to win
   * You can tie in 2 teams mode if both teams destroy the opponents portal within a small amount of time
 ![Normal](images/game_modes/normal.png)
 * KOTH Mode
-  * In KOTH mode your team must stay above the center platform for 2.5 minutes to win
+  * In KOTH mode your team must stay above the center platform for a set amount of time to win
 ![KOTH](images/game_modes/KOTH.png)
 * CTF Mode
   * In CTF mode your team must capture all the flags behind opponent's bases to win